mediafinger/t8r/README.markdown

 T8r is meant to make the maintenance of the I18n process of web apps easier.
 It won't do any magic or use dirty tricks, but it wants to be a helpful tool.
 It is aimed at developers, translators and copy-writers.

-It has support for multiple apps and each app can have it's own set of languages that need to be maintained.
+It has support for multiple *apps* and each app can have it's own set of languages (called *locales* in T8r).

-Text ressources (called *phrases* in T8r) will always be the draft or master.
-They can be created in T8r - or via bulk import from a YAML file (one *locale* at a time).
+Text ressources (called *phrases* in T8r) will always stay as draft (or master).
+They can be created in T8r - or via bulk import from a YAML file (one locale at a time).

-Translations are created for every locale.
+Translations are created for every locale - either empty, or prefilled when importing.
 The ones not marked as *done* are highlighted and linked in T8r.
 This functionality can be used to add a proofreading step after the translation - or to control which translations should be exported when.

+Editing translations happens in-place.
+Sorting, filtering and full-text search are availabe.

 It is realy simple, this is the full ERD: